tomsmalley/quickform/quickform/README.md

 function can't be called by forms with no fields that can fail.

-You might have noticed that in the earlier error form example, each of the error sets was wrapped in `Checked`.
+You might have noticed that in the earlier error form example, each of the error sets was wrapped in `Touched`.
 This is isomorphic to `Maybe`, but with a different Monoid instance which prefers the right hand side.
 This seems rather pointless on the surface, since we can encode the lack of errors with an empty set.
-In actuality, we can use `Unchecked` to represent "not checked" and `Checked mempty` to represent "passed validation".
+In actuality, we can use `Untouched` to represent "not checked" and `Touched mempty` to represent "passed validation".
 This is important when it comes to combining error form structures on the front end, to prevent error messages being wrongly cleared or sticking around when they should be deleted.